TamimEhsan/interview-questions-bangladesh/README.md

 - First round is task based.
 An assignment will be sent to your email if resume screening is passed.
 - Second round is in their Bangladesh office.
 It is a mix of coding and technical

+> [!TIP]
-WSD most probably works with java like Therap BD.
+> WSD most probably works with java like Therap BD.
 So their interview questions generally contains topics from Java, Spring Boot and OOP.

 ### First Round Questions
 <details>